Clivern/wit-java/README.md

 ### [Create a New App](https://wit.ai/docs/http/20170307#post--apps-link)

-To Creates a new app for an existing user.
+To Create a new app for an existing user.

 ```java
 import com.clivern.wit.api.App;